grimradical/docker-puppet-rack/README.md

     ./bootstrap-ssl puppet

-This will create a data directory, suitable for use with docker-compose.
-Check
+This will create a `./data` directory, suitable for use with docker-compose.
-it:

-    find -type f data

 Now you can spin things up:

-    docker-compose up --build
+    docker-compose up

 That should map port 8140 to your docker host.